venu0245/Linux/nfs.md

 ### limitation :
- .it can be connected to linux to linux & linux to unix
+* only it can be connected into linux to linux & linux to unix

-# SAMBA SERVER
+## SAMBA SERVER

 ## for linux machine 192.168.10.61
 ## port no: 449